 In Colorado, a workweek is any consecutive period of 168 hours, no matter which day that starts on as long as it is the same each week.
 So a week could start on Wednesday, which is when the overtime clock would start each week.

-In California, overtime is 1.5 times the regular rate of pay for anything over 8 hours but under 12 hours in a single day.
-Everything over 12 is double time.
-A workweek is defined as a fixed and regularly recurring period of 168 hours or seven consecutive 24-hour periods.
+The definition of a workweek is a fixed and regularly recurring period of 168 hours or seven consecutive 24-hour periods.
 It can start on any day, and different workers can have different established workweeks, but it can’t change unless the change is permanent.
-This language is intended to prevent companies from evading overtime by regularly changing workweeks.
+The intention behind this language is to prevent companies from evading overtime by regularly changing workweeks.

 It’s important to understand the labor laws in every state you work in to avoid costly mistakes.
 If your company doesn’t pay overtime correctly or violates other labor laws, it could result in an investigation, fines and legal penalties.
 You can locate your state’s Department of Labor here.